Animal bite: Antibiotics

 Antibiotics to prevent infection are recommended for dog and cat bites of the hand, and human bites if they are more than superficial.
 They are also recommended in those who have poor immune function.
 Evidence for antibiotics to prevent infection in bites in other areas is not clear.

 The first choice is amoxicillin with clavulanic acid, and if the person is penicillin-allergic, doxycycline and metronidazole.
 The antistaphylococcal penicillins (e.g., cloxacillin, nafcillin, flucloxacillin) and the macrolides (e.g., erythromycin, clarithromycin) are not used for empirical therapy, because they do not cover Pasteurella species.

 Vaccinations

-Rabies prevention is generally available in North America and the Northern European states.
+Rabies post-exposure prophylaxis is generally recommend in areas where the disease is prevalent (see Prevalence of rabies).
+Annually, over 29 million people globally receive human rabies vaccines.

 Tetanus toxoid treatment is recommended in those whose vaccinations are not up to date and have a bite that punctures the skin.
 Tetanus immune globulin is indicated in people with more than 10 years since prior vaccination.
 Tetanus boosters (Td) should be given every ten years.